stephanbm/holt-soundboard.github.io/README.md

-# holt-soundboard.github.io
+# Captain Holt soundboard

-Please navigate to holt-sounboard.github.io to listen.
+*Please navigate to (holt-sounboard.github.io)[holt-sounboard.github.io] to use the Holt Soundboard.*

+For the bset experience, use chrome on the android.

 ## GitHub help